-- 1) In respect of its fixed assets: - (a) The Company has maintained proper records showing full particulars including quantitative details and situation of fixed assets. - (b) As informed, fixed assets have been physically verified by the management in a phased periodical manner which in our opinion is reasonable having regard to the size of the Company and nature of its assets.
-No material discrepancies were noticed on such verification. - (c) The Company does not have any immovable property of freehold or leasehold land and building and hence reporting under clause (i) (c) of the Order is not applicable. - 2) The provisions of paragraph (ii) of the order are not applicable to the Company, as the Company is engaged in the services sector. - 3) As informed, the Company has not granted any loans, secured or unsecured to companies, firms, Limited Liability Partnerships or other parties covered in the register maintained under section 189 of the Act for the financial year 2019-2020, and accordingly clauses (a), (b) and (c) of para (iii) of the order are not applicable. - 4) As informed, the Company has complied with the provisions of section 185 and 186 of the Act, in respect of loans, investments, guarantees and security. - 5) In our opinion and according to the information and explanations given to us, The Company has not accepted any deposits from the public during the year. - As informed to us, the maintenance of cost records has not been prescribed by the Central Government under section 148(1) of the Act, in respect of the activities carried on by the Company. - (a) According to the information and explanations given to us, the Company has generally been regular in depositing with appropriate authorities undisputed statutory dues including Provident Fund, Employees' State Insurance, Income Tax, Goods and Services Tax, Sales Tax, value Added Tax, Service Tax, Custom Duty, Excise Duty, Cess and other material statutory dues applicable to it.
-According to the information and explanations given to us, no undisputed amounts payable in respect of the aforesaid dues were outstanding as at March 31, 2020 for a period of more than six months from the date they become payable. - (b) According to the information and explanations given to us, there is no dues of Income Tax, Goods and Services Tax, Value Added Tax, Sales Tax, Excise Duty, Custom Duty, Service Tax and Cess which have not been deposited with the appropriate authorities on account of any dispute.
+- 1) In respect of its fixed assets: - (a) The Company has maintained proper records showing full particulars including quantitative details and situation of fixed assets. - (b) The fixed assets have been physically verified by the management during the year as per the regular programme of verification which in our opinion is reasonable having regard to the size of the Company and the nature of its assets.
+No material discrepancies were noticed on such verification. - (c) The Company does not have any immovable properties, and accordingly, reporting under clause (i) (c) of the Order is not applicable. - The provisions of paragraph (ii) of the order are not applicable to the Company, as the Company is engaged in the services sector. - 3) According to the information and explanations given to us and on the basis of our examination of the records of the Company, the Company has not granted any loans, secured or unsecured to companies, firms, Limited Liability Partnerships or other parties covered in the register maintained under section 189 of the Act for the financial year 2020-21, and accordingly clauses (a), (b) and (c) of para (iii) of the order are not applicable. - 4) According to the information and explanations given to us and on the basis of our examination of the records of the Company, the Company has not made any loans, investments, guarantees and security which are covered under the provisions of section 185 and 186 of the Act, accordingly, reporting under paragraph 3 (iv) of the Order is not applicable. - 5) In our opinion and according to the information and explanations given to us, the Company has not accepted any deposits from the public within the meaning of Sections 73, 74, 75 and 76 of the Act and the rules framed there under. - 6) The provisions of sub-section (1) of section 148 of the Act are not applicable to the Company as the Central Government of India has not specified the maintenance of cost records for any of the products of the Company.
+Accordingly, the provisions stated in paragraph 3 (vi) of the Order are not applicable to the Company. - (a) According to the information and explanations given to us, the Company has generally been regular in depositing with appropriate authorities undisputed statutory dues including Provident Fund, Employees' State Insurance, Income Tax, Goods and Services Tax, Cess and other material statutory dues applicable to it.
+According to the information and explanations given to us, no undisputed amounts payable in respect of the aforesaid dues were outstanding as at March 31, 2021 for a period of more than six months from the date they become payable.